shriyanan/cs-resources/cs61a.md

 ### Sample Exams

-It's a must to take practice tests before each exam.
+I recommend taking practice tests before each exam to gain confidence, and get a sample of what the tests are going to look like.

-[Tau Beta Pi Library of Exams](https://tbp.berkeley.edu/courses/cs/61a/) [HKN Library of Exams](https://hkn.eecs.berkeley.edu/exams/course/cs/61a)
+[Tau Beta Pi Library of Exams](https://tbp.berkeley.edu/courses/cs/61a/)

+[HKN Library of Exams](https://hkn.eecs.berkeley.edu/exams/course/cs/61a)

 *You can also find exams other students/orgs have made over the years, but prioritize the released exams*